JZBlank/My2DGame/README.md

 His videos and explanations helped me tremendously when building this game .<br/>

-This is my first ever java game and while it is still a work-in-progress, there are so many ideas I want to implement.<br/>
+This is my first ever Java game and while it is still a work-in-progress, there are so many ideas I want to implement.<br/>

 ##### How to Play:
 W - move character up <br/>